+Click the OK button.

-Task 7: Configuring the SQL Server 2012 Instance
+Task 7: Configuring the SQL Server 2014 Instance

-In this step, you will set up SQL Server instance and database to be used by the web application.
+In this task, you will set up a SQL Server instance and database to be used by the web application.

 When you create an IaaS SQL machine, the portal will automatically add a 1TB data disk to the machine for you, but it will not automatically format it.
 You will use this data disk to store the SQL Server logs and data files.
 To do this, go back to your resource group blade and select the SQL Server virtual machine (dbvm).

 From the SQL Server blade, select the Connect button.

+Click Open and click Connect.
+Complete the log in process using the RDP credentials of the SQL machine.

-Using Windows Explorer, go to your new F:\ drive and make sure you have a Backup, Data and Log directory.
+Using File Explorer, go to your new F:\ drive and make sure you have a Backup, Data and Log directory.
 Create these directories if necessary.